Responding to Allegations of Misconduct in Research and Scholarship

 V. Responsibilities

-The Vice Chancellor appoints the RIO and will receive inquiry and/or investigation reports and any written comments made by the Respondent or Complainant on draft reports.
-The Vice Chancellor will consult with the RIO or other individuals familiar with the practices and standards in the field of the research under question and will determine whether to conduct an investigation, whether Research Misconduct occurred, whether to impose sanctions, and/or whether to take other appropriate administrative actions.
+The DO shall appoint the Research Integrity Officer (RIO) and will receive inquiry and/or investigation reports and any written comments made by the Respondent or Complainant on draft reports.
+The DO will consult with the RIO or other individuals familiar with the practices and standards in the field of the research under question and will determine whether to conduct an investigation, whether Research Misconduct occurred, whether to impose sanctions, and/or whether to take other appropriate administrative actions.

 The Complainant is responsible for making allegations in good faith, for maintaining confidentiality, and for cooperating with an inquiry or investigation.
 The Complainant will have an opportunity to testify before the inquiry and investigation committees and to review portions of the inquiry and investigation reports pertinent to their allegations or testimony.
 The Complainant will be notified of the results of the inquiry and investigation and will be protected from retaliation in accordance with University Policy 803, Reporting and Investigation of Suspected Improper Activities and Whistleblower Protection.